microsoft/vscode-docs/blogs/2017/08/07/emmet-2.0.md

 As part of this update, we have re-written all of the Emmet actions using new npm modules from [@emmetio](https://www.npmjs.com/~emmetio).

-An important change is that the `kbstyle(Tab)` key is not the dedicated keyboard shortcut for expanding Emmet abbreviations.
+An important change is that the `kbstyle(Tab)` key is no longer the default way to expand Emmet abbreviations.
 Instead, Emmet abbreviations will now appear in the suggestion list.
 They can be selected like any other smart completion and on selection, the abbreviation will be expanded.

-If you don't use suggestions/auto-completions and prefer the `kbstyle(Tab)` key for expanding your abbreviations, then add the setting `emmet.triggerExpansionOnTab` to your settings and set it to `true`.
+> Note: To expand Emmet abbreviations and snippets using the `kbstyle(Tab)` key, set `emmet.triggerExpansionOnTab` to `true`.
 We use this setting to provide the appropriate fallback to provide indentation when there is no abbreviation to expand.

 Read on to learn about the Emmet 2.0 changes in Visual Studio Code.